Brunch & Batter

 You will love this tea because of its simplicity.
 Below are the ingredients you will need.

-• Culinary Lavender- You won't regret buying this as there are so many uses for lavender in cooking.
+• Culinary lavender- You won't regret buying this as there are so many uses for lavender in cooking.
 Did someone say cocktails?
-When buying lavender, look for culinary or food grade as it has fewer oils than lavender that is used for product making.
+When buying lavender, look for culinary or food grade, as it has fewer oils than lavender that is used for product making.
 You can find lavender buds in the spice section of some grocery and specialty stores.
 It can also be purchased online.

 • Sugar- White granulated sugar to make the lavender syrup.